-It seems logical that the best time to use artificial tears for dry eye is when you're feeling dry eye discomfort.
+When is the best time to use artificial tears for dry eyes?

 While this is a good idea, the best way to reduce your dry eye symptoms with artificial tears and other eye drops (prescription or over-the-counter products) is to use the specific products your doctor recommends as often as he or she recommends you use them.